-Haemochromatosis is a chronic (long-term) disorder involving the excessive absorption and inappropriate storage of iron.
-Symptoms may become evident as a person ages, ranging from lethargy to more serious health problems.
+Haemochromatosis is a long-term disorder involving the excessive absorption and inappropriate storage of iron.
+Symptoms from lethargy to more serious health problems may become evident as a person ages.
 Treatment includes regular removal of blood because much of the body's iron is contained in red blood cells.

 Haemochromatosis has a genetic cause and is considered to be the most common genetic disease in the world.
 The disorder occurs most commonly in New Zealanders of Celtic, Anglo and Northern European descent.
 In New Zealand approximately 1 person in every 200 has the condition.

 Iron is a mineral essential for life.
 It binds with haemoglobin, a molecule in the blood, to transport oxygen from the lungs to all the tissues of the body.
 During the digestion of food the body absorbs iron through the intestines.
 In people without haemochromatosis the body only absorbs as much iron as it needs, with the rest being excreted by the body.
 However, in people with haemochromatosis, absorption is uncontrolled and the body absorbs excessive amounts of iron.
 The excess iron is unable to be utilised by the body and is deposited in body organs such as the liver, heart, pancreas and kidneys.
 This excess iron is toxic to the organs and over time can lead to damage and loss of function.

 The condition may also be known as iron overload syndrome, inherited iron overload disease and bronze diabetes.
 Other causes of iron overload include multiple blood transfusions, chronic hepatitis C infection